Webby980/deploy-lambda-skeleton/README.md

 - Add environment variables and AWS credentials to circleCI project

+- Save the AWS credentials securely in the shared secure store

 ## Adding a new method

 - Copy the `skeleton-get` directory and rename to the method you want to add